Levy-Naibei/tell-the-world/README.md

 ## Tell The World
 > Full app that lets users create their stories

+### Prerequisites

+- An account in Google Developer Console
+- Node installed in your machine

 ### Tech Stack

 - Passport Google Oauth2.0